South West Wales

 Some of the highlights:

-- Castles there are a few to choose from, but some favorites are the town fort of Pembroke, Manorbier or the ruins of Carreg Cennen where you can explore the dungeon by torchlight.
+- Castles there are a few to choose from, but some favourites are the town fort of Pembroke, Manorbier or the ruins of Carreg Cennen where you can explore the dungeon by torchlight.

 - Seals and puffins – the Pembrokeshire coast, especially the offshore islands of Skomer and Ramsey, is home to a 5000 strong colony of grey seals.
 Lucky visitors may see dolphins and porpoise too.
 Atlantic Puffin numbers on Skomer island are now around 10,000 breeding pairs, the largest population in the UK.